eBay/tsv-utils/docs/TipsAndTricks.md

 ghi,"Say ""hello, world!""",jkl
 ```

-Here is the same data represented in TSV format:
+Here is the same data represented in TSV format, no escapes needed:
 ```
 Field-1	Field-2	Field-3
 abc	hello, world	def
 ghi	Say "hello, world!"	jkl
 ```

+A few addition references to CSV and TSV format:
+- [Wikipedia: Tab-separated values](https://en.wikipedia.org/wiki/Tab-separated_values) - Useful description of TSV format, with a link to the IANA standard.
+- [Wikipedia: Comma-separated-values](https://en.wikipedia.org/wiki/Tab-separated_values) - Useful description of CSV format, with many references.
+- [brendano/tsvutils: The philosophy of tsvutils](https://github.com/brendano/tsvutils#the-philosophy-of-tsvutils) - Brendan O'Connor's discussion of the rationale for using TSV in his open source toolkit.